HewlettPackard/mds/demo/inventory/README.md

 for flexibility in supporting multiple compilation targets, and ease of compilation over the network.

+We assume builds have two repositories at top level: mds and mpgc.

 To compile MDS from the command line:

-We assume:
-- Builds external to HPE will likely have two repositories at top level: mds and mpgc.

-- At a command prompt:

 1. cd mds/java-api

      Run "ant -f build-all.xml"

      - this will build all the Java classes under the java-api and the JNI shared library.

-     For more information you can open README file under java-api directory, but
+     For more information see the README file under java-api directory, but

      - to speed up the compilation of the shared library